C21 is 50!

-Founded in 1968 as the Center for 20th Century Studies, the Center for 21st Century Studies (C21) will be celebrating its 50th anniversary year in 2018-19.
+Founded in 1968 as the Center for 20th Century Studies, the Center for 21st Century Studies (C21) celebrates its 50th anniversary this year.

 One of the first humanities research centers in the US, the Center has been at the forefront of many of the major developments in the interdisciplinary humanities for half a century.
 Its groundbreaking conferences over the years drew scholars and artists from all over the world into conversation and collaboration, including six international film conferences in the 1970s and 1980s that helped constitute film studies as an emergent discipline.
 More recently, C21 has focused on pressing questions concerning the political and ecological crises of the contemporary moment, with conferences and events examining nonhumans and extinction, animal-human relations, digital culture, the Anthropocene and climate change, debt, and the legacy of worldwide social movements since 1968.

 Today, as at its founding, C21 continues to nourish new forms of thinking in the humanities, arts, and social sciences.
 The Center continues to bring in nationally and internationally recognized critics, writers, and artists for lectures, seminars, and workshops that serve the UWM community and the public at large.
 Guests of the Center over the years include artists Nam June Paik, Dick Higgins of Fluxus, Laurie Anderson, and John Cage; theorists Stuart Hall, Teresa de Lauretis, Jean Francois Lyotard, Judith Butler, and Jean Baudrillard; authors Anaïs Nin and Eugene Ionesco; filmmakers Isaac Julien and Frederick Wiseman…the list goes on and on.

 Through its conferences and events, as well as its annual Fellows program, the Center also fosters scholars in their early careers, helping to provide a crucible of scholarly exchange in which their work can develop and grow.